In short: Do it if you can.

 The two main venues for cultural events in Ramallah are the Ramallah Cultural Palace and the Sakakini Cultural Center -- both gorgeous venues.
 Also the Qasaba Theater, which hosts plays and movies and is very centrally located.

 My favorite restaurant in Ramallah is Pronto, an Italian place with a good wine selection and tasty cappuccinos that overlooks Ramallah's City Hall Park.
 Also the owner Bassem is very charming.
 If you get chilly try Ziryab, another lovely restaurant -- it has a fireplace and is located on Ramallah's main street near the famous Rukab Ice Cream.
 Or the Stars and Bucks coffee house just for a laugh.
+There's a new hostel in Ramallah for the budget-conscious (they also offer tours), but you can find accommodations for all tastes and budgets.

 It's also definitely worth visiting the famed Taybeh Brewery in a gorgeous village not far from Ramallah called Taybeh.
 The family who owns it is very charming.
 They speak excellent English and are happy to talk your ear off about Palestine and beer!